-You have the right to withdraw from the course of instruction at any time.
-If you withdraw from the course of instruction after the period allowed for cancellation, the school will remit a refund, less a registration fee, within 45 days following your withdrawal.
+If you withdraw from the course of instruction after the period allowed for cancellation, the school will remit a refund, less a registration fee as well as the statutory School Tuition Recovery Fee within 45 days following your withdrawal.
 You are obligated to pay only for educational services rendered and for unreturned books or DVDs and materials.

-(A) Deduct a registration fee (\$250) from the total tuition charge.

-(B) Divide this figure by the number of days in the course.
-The number of days is 180 beginning in the date of the signed, dated contract.

-(C) The quotient is the daily charge for the course.
-The daily charge is \$43.06.
+- (A) Deduct a registration fee (\$250 / \$10 for Veterans) from the total tuition charge and the School Tuition Recovery Fee paid. - (B) Divide this remaining figure by the number of days in the course.
+The number of days is 180 / 270 beginning on the date of the signed, dated contract. - (C) The quotient is the daily charge for the course.
+The daily charge is \$52.77 or \$53.70 for 9 mos.

+15 | Page
-(D) The amount owed by you for purposes of calculating a refund is derived by multiplying the total days attended by the daily charge for instruction.

-(E) The refund would be any amount in excess of the figure derived in (D) that was paid by you.(F) The refund amount shall be adjusted for unreturned books or DVDs and materials, if applicable.
+- (D) The amount owed by you for purposes of calculating a refund is derived by multiplying the total days attended by the daily charge for instruction. - (E) The refund would be any amount in excess of the figure derived in (D) that was paid by you. - (F) The refund amount shall be adjusted for unreturned books or DVDs and materials, if applicable.